Lorocas/dolmen_skolemize/README.md

 ./delmon_skolemize test/reflexif.p test/reflexif_dolmen.p
 ```

+The option `-context` allows you to know where are the new parsed file and the file `builtin.lp`.

 Plus, you can check if all the problems in the `test` repersitory parse the file (not very effective) using `Alcotest`:

 ```bash
 dune runtest
 ```

-Finally, you can also delete `_buid` and the executable generated:
+Finally, you can also delete `_build` and the generated executable:

 ```bash
 make clean